glpaparelli/parallel-distributed-system/report-editable/report.md

 }
 ```

-This solution is the most promising and has the best performance when executed sequentially as it basically merge the phases **ENCODE**, **ASCII** and **WRITE** in one, and the concatenation is much less onerous.
+This solution has the best performance when executed sequentially as it basically merge the phases **ENCODE**, **ASCII** and **WRITE** in one, and the concatenation is much less onerous.
+This is also the most promising way we have found to drastically increment the speedup in the parallel versions.

-However, we decided to not purse further this solution as it would be very challenging to parallelize, which may even be not beneficial to performance as it would require synchronization.
+However, we decided to not purse further this solution as it would be very challenging to parallelize and it would make the code more complex to read and fix.